dgurudot/tg/help/en-US/TERMS.md

 We reserve the right to correct any errors or mistakes in pricing, even if we have already requested or received payment.
 We also reserve the right to refuse any order placed through the Site.

+Paid plans renew automatically until you cancel.
+If a renewal payment fails, your paid features may be paused until payment succeeds.
+We do not delete your data because a payment failed.
+Credits for Strategist are bought separately and are used as you use the feature (see Section 33).
+Purchases made through an app store are billed by that store under its own terms.

 All payments are securely processed by Stripe.
 View Stripe's [terms](https://stripe.com/legal/link-account-terms) and [privacy](https://stripe.com/privacy) policies.

-**7. CANCELLATION**

-All purchases are non-refundable.
+**7. CANCELLATION AND 30-DAY RETURN POLICY**

 You can cancel your subscription at any time by logging into your account.
 Your cancellation will take effect at the end of the current paid term.

+**30-day return policy.** If you are not satisfied with a paid purchase, tell us within 30 days of the purchase date by emailing support@tradegrub.com or terms@tradegrub.com.
+Our support team will reach out to you, look into the issue you reported, and work with you to resolve it to your satisfaction.
+If we cannot resolve it, we will refund the purchase.
+Approved refunds are returned to the original payment method, and how quickly they appear depends on your bank or card issuer.

+This policy does not cover charges made by parties other than us, such as fees charged by your brokerage, an exchange or a data provider, or charges from an AI provider when you use your own key with Strategist.
+Purchases made through an app store are refunded by that store under its own policy.
+Nothing in this section limits any refund or cancellation right you have under applicable law.

-If you are unsatisfied with our services, please email us at terms@tradegrub.com
+If you are unsatisfied with our services at any other time, please email us at terms@tradegrub.com and we will try to help.

 **8. SOFTWARE**